Spinal Tumor Overview

 The goal of treatment is to reduce or prevent nerve damage caused by pressure on (compression of) the spinal cord and ensure that you can walk.

 Treatment should be given quickly.
 The more quickly symptoms develop, the sooner treatment is needed to prevent permanent injury.
-Any new or unexplained back pain in a patient with cancer should be thoroughly investigated.
+Any new or unexplained back pain in a person with cancer should be promptly and thoroughly investigated.

-Nikolay Konovalov is in Moscow, Russian Federation.
-Konovalov is rated as an Elite expert by MediFind in the treatment of Spinal Tumor.
-He is also highly rated in 9 other conditions, according to our data.
-His top areas of expertise are Spinal Tumor, Hemangioblastoma, Schwannomatosis, and Ependymoma.
+Nikolay Konovalov practices in Moscow, Russian Federation.
+Mr. Konovalov is rated as an Elite expert by MediFind in the treatment of Spinal Tumor.
+His top areas of expertise are Spinal Tumor, Hemangioblastoma, Ependymoma, Spinal Fusion, and Laminectomy.

 The outcome varies depending on the tumor.
 Early diagnosis and treatment usually leads to a better outcome.